 What makes a good employee training video?

-A good training video is one that effectively conveys information and helps learners acquire new knowledge or skills.
-A good training video includes careful planning, organization and thoughtful execution and and below we provide 15 best practices for training videos.
+A good training video effectively conveys information and helps learners acquire new knowledge or skills.
+It includes careful planning, organization, and thoughtful execution.
+Below, we provide 15 best practices for training videos.

 1. Decide on the audience, goals and learning objectives

-Audiences will respond differently to different presentation styles as well as the content itself, and it is important to understand your target audience before starting to create any videos.
+Audiences will respond differently to different presentation styles and the content itself, and it is essential to understand your target audience before creating any videos.
 Questions to ask include:

 - What are the audience’s roles and backgrounds?